-While any dog can be a loyal companion, some dog breeds are inherently more loyal than others.
+While any dog can be a loyal best friend, some breeds are inherently more loyal than others.

 A lot of this has to do with what the dogs were bred to do.
-While some dogs were bred to work independently, others were bred to work closely with humans.
+While some dogs were bred to work independently, others were bred to work closely with humans making them great family dogs.

 Any dog can be taught to be loyal, but maybe you don’t want to work as hard to earn loyalty.
 That’s why we have come up with a list of the most loyal dog breeds.

-This topic is subjective and a matter of opinion, but here are our picks for the most loyal dog breeds.
+This topic is subjective and a matter of opinion, but below we’ll provide are our picks for the most loyal dog breeds.

 Merriam-Webster defines loyalty as “unswerving allegiance.”
 When it comes to dogs, that means that while they may love all people, their family comes first.
 They might befriend any person they meet, but at the end of the day, they’ll only follow their own person home.